 At start-up, the instrument displays the CH1 parameter interface by default.
-You can press Output1 or Output2 (also, you can tap the channel output configuration status bar or 2 2 100 100) to switch between CH1 and CH2 as the currently selected channel.
+You can press Output1 or Output2 (also, you can tap the channel output configuration status bar or status bar or the channel output configuration) to switch between CH1 and CH2 as the currently selected channel.
+The interface of CH1 channel is displayed in red, and that of CH2 is displayed in blue.